 Wetland or wetlands.
 Areas that are inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, bogs, marshes, and similar areas.
 Wetlands do not include those artificial wetlands intentionally created from nonwetland sites, including but not limited to, irrigation and drainage ditches, grass-lined swales, canals, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities or those wetlands created after July 1, 1990, that were unintentionally created as a result of the construction of a road, street, or highway.
 However, wetlands include those artificial wetlands intentionally created to mitigate conversion of wetlands.
-See approved federal wetland delineation manual and applicable regional supplement.
+[See the Washington State Wetlands Identification and Delineation Manual.](#)